csci399-enterprisesoftwaredevelopment/syllabus/course-outline.md

 1. Activities
    * Declaring an Activity
-   * Starting a new Activity with an Intent object
-   * Passing data to another activity
+   * Setting the view for an Activity
 2. Resources
    * Managing our application resources
    * Retrieving resources programmatically